with a better browsing experience; allow us to assess, monitor, and improve the website’s

 FICO clients include more than half of the top 100 banks in the world, more than 600 personal and commercial line insurers in North America and Europe including the top 10 US personal lines insurers, 400+ retailers and general merchandisers, including one-third of the top 100 U.S. retailers, 95 of the 100 largest financial institutions in the U.S., and all the 100 largest U.S. credit card issuers and more.

-A 30-year veteran of the technology industry, William Lansing most recently served as CEO and president of InfoSpace, a position he held from February 2009 to November 2010.
-Previously, he served as CEO and president of ValueVision Media.
-Mr. Lansing also served as a partner of General Atlantic Partners, a global private equity investment firm.
-Prior to his work at General Atlantic, Mr. Lansing served as CEO of NBC Internet, an integrated Internet media company.
-He has also held several leadership positions in organizations including Fingerhut Companies, General Electric, Prodigy and McKinsey & Company.
-Mr. Lansing has served on the board of directors of FICO since February 2006, and he has served as a director of other public companies, including Digital River and RightNow Technologies.
+William Lansing currently serves as the Chief Executive Officer of FICO.
+Before joining FICO, Mr. Lansing served as CEO and president of InfoSpace, and also as CEO and President of ValueVision Media.
+He was a partner at General Atlantic Partners, a global private equity firm.
+Prior to his work at General Atlantic, Mr. Lansing served as CEO of NBC Internet, an Internet media company and as CEO of Fingerhut, a direct marketing company.
+He has also held leadership positions at General Electric, Prodigy and McKinsey & Company.
+Mr. Lansing has served on the board of directors of FICO since February 2006.
 He holds a B.A. from Wesleyan University and a J.D. from Georgetown University.
-Mr. Lansing resides in California with his wife and three children.
-In his off time he enjoys snowboarding, running, mountain biking, and traveling.

 Wayne Huyard serves as FICO’s EVP of global sales, marketing and services.
 Wayne brings more than thirty years of business leadership experience from companies such as Oracle, RightNow Technologies, Cerberus Capital Management, Verizon and MCI.
 A proven growth leader, Wayne has created significant stakeholder value across multiple industries with success leading all business disciplines and sales channels from consumer to enterprise to government in the Americas, Europe and Asia.
 Wayne launched a NASDAQ-traded enterprise and pursued major public policy agendas.
 Wayne is well known as a motivational leader with a business-first mentality rooted in sincerity, self-awareness and drive.